rvveber/nixos-config/README.md

 # NixOS KISS config

-> It is the perfect config for a NixOS beginner that wants to have a minimal but usable system on multiple machines, with the flexibility to adapt the config for different usecases on *a per machine* *_and_* *per user basis*.
+> It is the perfect config for a NixOS beginner that wants to have a simple, minimal, beautiful and fast system on multiple machines, with the flexibility to adapt the config for different usecases on *a per machine* *_and_* *per user basis*.

 Features
 - beginner-friendly (imports only)